loafey/master-thesis/Opponent_Questions.md

 - Why is DBSCAN in the toolchain - it seems to be inferior to IP.LSH.DBSCAN
 - IP.LSH.DBSCAN mentions pointers and references as an advantage.
 Is this not possible in DBSCAN?
 - Why does IP.LSH.DBSCAN process high dimensional data much better?
+- What is the "red flag" heuristics

 - Throughout the thesis you discuss the problems of high dimensionality, specifically regarding your 96-dimension vector.
   From our understand you have two dimensions: time and consumption, so how and when are these vectors converted to 96d space?